 Log in to your own account.
 On the "My account" page, notice the option to delete your account by sending a

-- Send a request containing the session cookie to Burp Repeater, and send the cookie to Burp Decoder.
+- Send a request containing a session cookie to Burp Repeater.

-In Burp Decoder, notice that the serialized object has an
+In Burp Repeater, study the session cookie using the Inspector panel.
+Notice that the serialized object has an

 avatar_linkattribute, which contains the file path to your avatar.